 This document provides additional information about the types of competencies (knowledge, skills, and attitudes-KSA's) that are expected at each developmental level.
 This document was designed in part using the RIME framework, a framework used frequently in medical education/clerkships to set expectations for student performance and to guide feedback longitudinally.
 The RIME framework describes four levels of KSA achievement as noted below (modified based on genetic counseling student competencies versus medical student competencies).
-The Wayne State Genetic Counseling Graduate Program has mapped each ACGC-Practice-Based Competency to a RIME level.
+The Wayne State Genetic Counseling Graduate Program has mapped each ACGC-Practice-Based Competency/, Sub-Competency, and the specific KSA's that relate to each to a RIME level.
 Internship evaluations, which are competency based, include the RIME level designations to help supervisors recognize developmentally appropriate objectives based on where students are in their training.